techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=3
 (7259)
 drivers that are written partly in the Java programming language and partly in native code.
 These drivers use a native client library specific to the data source to which they connect.
-Again, because of the native code, their portability is limited. a.
-Type 2
+Again, because of the native code, their portability is limite
+D.
+A. Type 2

-b.
-Type 3
+B. Type 3

-c.
-Type 1
+C. Type 1

-d.
-Type 4
+D. Type 4

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: